The rhetoric around the notion of FIRE (financial independence, retire early) has definitely increased as of the last few years.

 Here’s your 10-year income requirement, considering a $100,000 income requirement with a 1.5% inflation rate:

 It is possible to supplement your income by doing some casual work and earning a yearly income.
 That’s completely fine, and many people still do earn something even when they retire.
 But knowing that you MUST earn some dollars, isn’t a real SWAN-like number, because the question now is what happens if you don’t earn that level of income.
 You’re still worrying about money.
+That’s not exactly a never have to work again scenario.

 The SWAN number I’m speaking about assumes you have enough wealth that you don’t ever have to work again, that your assumed rate of return is low enough that you don’t have to worry about the markets, and that your income keeps up with inflation.
 So, in year 10, looking at the above chart, your portfolio needs to produce $114,339 in after-tax yearly income.